ray-project/ray/doc/source/tune/_tutorials/tune-60-seconds.rst

             tune.track.log(score=score)  # This sends the score to Tune.

+Now, there's two Trainable APIs - one being the :ref:`function-based API <tune-function-api>` that we demonstrated above.

-Here's an example of specifying the objective function using Class API example:
+The other is a :ref:`class-based API <tune-class-api>` that enables :ref:`checkpointing and pausing <tune-trainable-save-restore>`.
+Here's an example of specifying the objective function using the :ref:`class-based API <tune-class-api>`:

 .. code-block:: python